 We’ve made sure that the skills and knowledge that you’ll gain on your course will not change during the coronavirus outbreak.
 Your module information is below.

 This module aims to introduce the professional secondary school environment.
 You will demonstrate your progress in developing your understanding and skills necessary to operate as an effective teacher in a secondary school.
 As such, it supports you to progress towards the achievement of current requirements for the award of Qualified Teacher Status.

 This module aims to consolidate your professional practice in a second secondary school environment.
 It aims to ensure you can demonstrate the understanding and skills necessary to operate as an effective teacher in a secondary school.
 As such, it supports you in the achievement of statutory requirements for the award of Qualified Teacher Status.

 This module aims to develop your understanding and skills necessary to operate as a critically reflective teacher in a secondary school.
 You will be assessed by undertaking a small scale research assignment that compares theoretical perspectives in education with the reality found in school.

-You will spend at least 120 days in schools that include two school experiences (Secondary Professional Development 1 and Secondary Professional Development 2) in which you will teach for approximately 60% of the timetable.
-Each placement has a block element to provide a sustained teaching experience over the complete teaching week.
+The programme is designed to provide 120 days in schools with two school experiences (Secondary Professional Development 1 and Secondary Professional Development 2).
+Each placement provides a sustained teaching experience over the complete teaching week.

-The remaining 60 days of the programme is university based, where you will attend lectures, seminars and practical workshops.
-The course will comprise of a range of presentations, discussions and practical workshops where exemplar material can be selected from geography contexts.
+The remaining 60 days of the programme is university based, where online and face to face lectures, seminars and practical workshops are combined to create a blended learning environment.
+The course will comprise a range of presentations, discussions and practical workshops where exemplar material can be selected from a specialised subject context.

 Tremaine has engaged in a range of teacher training roles including both History PGCE and School Direct.
 He is the author of Targeted Teaching: Strategies for secondary teaching (Baker, Brock and Evers, 2017) which is aimed at trainee teachers.